 The Program Guidelines provide information specifically relevant to this grant program.
 The General and Fiscal Guidelines provide information relevant to all TEA grant programs.
 Throughout the Program Guidelines, cross-references are given to applicable sections of the General and Fiscal Guidelines.
-It is critical that you review all referenced sections of the General and Fiscal Guidelines when preparing your application.
+It is critical that you review all cross-referenced sections when preparing your application.